kivy/buildozer/docs/source/installation.rst

 Before Using Buildozer
 ~~~~~~~~~~~~~~~~~~~~~~

-If you wish, clone your code to a new folder, where the build process will run.
+If you wish, clone your code to a new folder where the build process will run.

 You don't need to create a virtualenv for your code requirements.
 But just add these requirements to a configuration file called buildozer.spec as you will see in the following sections.